20 min read

 The next concept that we've got is the stream grouping concept.
 The graphic above shows two examples —shuffle and fields.
 There are actually seven different grouping models that you can use in Storm.
 It's got some good flexibility, and things have been thought out reasonably well.
 Conceptually, you need to decide how you want your messages to be handled, where you want them to go, and which workers to use.
 When you look at this model for how to manage your events that are coming through, you really should read through all of the descriptions to make sure that you're meeting your expectations; you could very easily pick the wrong one and bombard your system by sending the same message to every single bolt you have.

-Tasks and Workers Conceptually, tasks and workers are fundamentally not very different from how Samza handles it.
+Conceptually, tasks and workers are fundamentally not very different from how Samza handles it.
 With a task, each spout/bolt executes as many threads of execution across the cluster.
 A worker is a physical JVM that executes a subset of all the tasks for the topology.
 It is slightly different based on the native build of Samza with YARN.

 Here’s where Storm starts to get interesting—I hear a lot of people talk about Trident, which delivers a set of features on Storm that make it more competitive, feature for feature, with the other frameworks.